LiliaFramework/Lilia/docs/docs/libraries/lia.darkrp.md

 **Description:**

-Wraps a text string so that it fits within the specified width
+Clientside helper that wraps a string so it fits within a given pixel width using the provided font.

-when drawn with the given font.

 **Parameters:**